valerieding/Happiness-Map-App/README.md

 Backend:
 - Running tests is the same, but we added a few functions, so we added more unit tests as well: there are new tests for add_reaction(), get_happiness_level() (located in message_api_test.py and voting_api_test.py).

+Voting:
+- added getLogicalLoc() which maps from a Google Maps provided address to standardized 'logical location' names
+- removed getLocAvg() to reduce redundancy
+- removed addVote() tests. addVote() functionality is moved to submitVote(), but is mainly a wrapper for AJAX posts to the database.
+- added unit tests for getLogicalLoc()

 ### 4.)
 Acceptance tests to try
 ((i.e., what inputs to use, and what outputs are expected))
 Map: